jh-min/importsav/README.md

 [3]: <https://cran.r-project.org/>
 [9]: <https://www.rdocumentation.org/packages/bit64>

 The essential idea underlying `importsav` is *not to interrupt* your workflow within Stata.
-With this command, you don’t need to escape Stata for data conversion.
+With this command, you don’t need to escape Stata for data conversion. `importsav` will automatically write and execute R code for you.

-This is how `importsav` works: if you typed the command properly, `importsav` stores file names and path in Stata’s macros, writes R code using information contained in those macros and then sends that R code to R console through Stata’s `shell` command.
+This is how `importsav` works: if you typed the command properly, `importsav` stores file name(s) and path in Stata’s macros, writes R code using information contained in those macros and then sends that R code to R console through Stata’s `shell` command.

 `importsav` depends on `haven` and `foreign` to support non-English labels.
 Since `foreign` truncates variable labels exceeding a certain length, by default `importsav` tries `haven` first and then `foreign` only if `haven` didn’t work.
 But using a subcommand `importsav foreign`, it is also possible to try `foreign` first regardless of the malfunction of `haven`.